jcrites/web-terminal/docs/introduction.md

 ## Next

-The next article in this series <a href="{{site.baseurl}}structured-data">Structured Data</a>, discusses the data formats that WebTerminal will use, and how they will drive its hypermedia experience.
+The next article in this series <a href="structured-data">Structured Data</a>, discusses the data formats that WebTerminal will use, and how they will drive its hypermedia experience.